 - The kind of unlimited political spending Citizens United allows (mostly on attack ads) creates a crude, counterproductive form of political dialogue, which breeds unthinking partisanship and oversimplified discussion via sound bytes.
 We need to create a culture in which thoughtful political discussion can flourish, but the unregulated flood of money that Citizens United unleashed makes it harder to do so.

-- We agree with the American Independent Business Alliance that it gives large corporations anti-competitive advantages over small businesses.
+- It gives large corporations anti-competitive advantages over small businesses.

 The Big Picture